Other Ancient Games

 2×6 Mancala Board, Yoruba People, Nigeria, Early 20th Century – Penn Museum, 2015-22-108.1

-7. If after the move, the last cell contains 3, 5 or more pebbles, then the player gets a second turn.
-They take the pebbles out of that last cell and go again, distributing them one per cell in a counterclockwise manner.
+If the last cell contains 3, 5, or more pebbles after a move, the player gets a second turn.
+They take the pebbles from the last cell and distribute them counterclockwise again.

 Ludus Latrunculorum (Latrunculi)